 Syncope is only one on the many potential causes of TLOC.
 Examples of non-syncopal causes of TLOC, or apparent TLOC, include seizure disorders, traumatic brain injury (ie, concussion), intoxications, metabolic disturbances, and conversion disorders (ie, psychogenic "pseudo-syncope" or "pseudo-seizures").
 Distinguishing these conditions from true syncope may be challenging, but it is crucial in order to determine appropriate management.

 True syncope itself has many possible causes (table 1).
 Consequently, after the syncopal event has resolved and the patient is hemodynamically stable, the essential next step is establishing the etiology in order to initiate an appropriate diagnostic and treatment strategy to prevent future events as well as to determine prognosis.
 The initial evaluation of suspected syncope relies heavily on obtaining of a comprehensive history, performing a physical examination (which may include careful carotid sinus massage in older patients), and reviewing an electrocardiogram; these steps should guide the subsequent diagnostic evaluation and help limit unnecessary testing and treatment.

 Issues relating to the evaluation of syncope in adults will be reviewed here.
 The approach to the adult patients with syncope in the emergency department, as well as the pathogenesis, etiology, and management of syncope in adults, are discussed elsewhere.
-(See "Approach to the adult patient with syncope in the emergency department" and "Pathogenesis and etiology of syncope" and "Reflex syncope in adults: Clinical presentation and diagnostic evaluation" and "Syncope in adults: Management".)
+(See "Approach to the adult patient with syncope in the emergency department" and "Syncope in adults: Epidemiology, pathogenesis, and etiologies" and "Reflex syncope in adults: Clinical presentation and diagnostic evaluation" and "Syncope in adults: Management".)